directmusic/SampleFinder/README.md

 The advantages over logic's browser:

 * Searches for 2+ words searches for files with both of the words rather than their exact string.
 * Searches also look at folder name.
-(For example: A folder of kicks nameed 'kicks' with files named '01.wav, 02.wav, etc...' will show instead of being ignored).
+(For example: A folder of kicks nameed `kicks` with files named `01.wav, 02.wav, etc...` will show instead of being ignored).
 * Favorites are far more accessible.

 # Get Started

-To configure
+First, edit the settings.json file to include your favorites and the directories you'd like SampleFinder to search.

 Run the following commands: